qortmdgh4141/Alcohol-Mini-Game-App/README.md

 # Alcohol Mini Game App
-The application introduction is summarized in a PPT file. 👋
+The application introduction is summarized in a PPT file.

+#### Motivation for development 👋
+As the usage rate of smartphones in Korea reached 95%, I felt that drinking games also needed to be changed.

+(Previously analog drinking games => digital drinking games)

+It has established a smartphone drinking game platform with the aim of enjoying more diverse and enjoyable drinking parties with acquaintances.
 #

 ### 💪 Skills